FrancoT67/e-commerce-React-api-TS/README.md

 # E-commerce-React-Rest Api-TS
 - This is a small e-commerce with React and Express with TypeScript

-- CHECK ALWAYS THE PATH's IS CORRECTLY's.
+- CHECK ALWAYS THE PATH IS CORRECTLY.

 # How to run the FrontEnd?